Frequently Asked Questions

 What kind of volunteer opportunities are there with Vets Helping Heroes?

 We are a newly formed organization and, as such we are not currently in a position to support an extensive volunteer staff.
 If you are interested in helping out as we grow, please sign up for our mailing list to be notified when volunteer opportunities become available.
 We greatly appreciate your interest and willingness to help.

 Our primary need at present is to raise funds for dogs.
 If you are able to do so, contributions are therefore the most significant manner in which you can be of immediate help.
-Currently we are registered to solicit funds in Florida, California, Pennsylvania and Ohio and continue to work to expand to other states.
-In addition, you can spread the word about our organization.
+You can spread the word about our organization.
 We would be happy to send you brochures that you can hand out to anyone you think might be interested in learning more.

 I would like to raise or train service dogs.
 Can I help your organization in this way?

 If you have an interest in becoming involved in the training or raising a future assistance dogs we recommend you contact Southeastern Guide Dogs, K9 Navigators or Canine Companions for Independence for puppy-raising oppertunities all over the country.
 You could also try to search for other programs that might have the need for puppy raisers.

 What becomes of the dogs after they retire?

 Service dogs work 24 hours, seven days per week.
 As a result, and in consideration of the hard and dedicated work that these dogs put in on behalf of their owners, they are usually retired by the age of 10 or 11 years.
 At that time, the disabled individual may receive a new service dog, but may chose to keep the original dog for the remainder of its life since the bond between the disabled person and the dog - and the entire family - is generally very strong.

 When the government bill to provide funds for veterans to receive service dogs is enacted, will Vets Helping Heroes no longer need private donations?